-If you’re out for a walk in the woods with your child, sooner or later there’s a good chance that she’ll attempt to scramble up into the branches of a tree.
-There’s just something irresistible about finding the right little notches to place her feet, pulling herself up from branch to branch and leaving the ground far below.
+If you’re out for a walk in the woods with your child, sooner or later there’s a good chance that they’ll attempt to scramble up into the branches of a tree.
+There’s just something irresistible about finding the right little notches to place their feet, pulling themselve up from branch to branch and leaving the ground far below.
 Then there’s the victorious cry from her lofty vantage point, “Mummy, Daddy, look at me!”

 To avoid any child-stuck-up-tree predicaments, it’s a good idea to examine the tree beforehand and limit your child’s ascent to a point you know she can safely get down from, or you can easily reach her.
 “Thick, sturdy branches are best for tree climbing,” says Shaun Nixon, Learning Projects Manager at the Woodland Trust.
 “If a branch is thinner, lighter in colour and doesn’t have any leaves on it, it’s probably dead and should be avoided.”

 In time, your child will grow in confidence and be ready to handle greater heights and trickier trees.
 And, as well as developing her ability to judge risks, tree climbing will nurture her respect for nature.

 The 8 best trees in for kids to climb in London by Jack Cooke author of ‘The Tree Climbers Climb’

 1. The Corkscrew (London plane), in Battersea Park

 How to find it: In a quiet corner of Battersea Park lurks my favourite of all the city’s plane trees, rooted on the bank of the boating lake.
 A huge bole rises from the mud before splitting into two curling arms that fuse together in a central arch with thick limbs spiralling in every direction.
 The jewel in the canopy is a high branch that curls over itself, forming a complete loop like a cowboy’s bull whip.

 2. The Spire or High Tower (Monterey pine), in Victoria Park, Highbury